The International Swimming Hall of Fame

 As the world wide focal point for swimming, ISHOF advances educational programs on water safety, good health and fitness by offering education, training and guidance.
 Interactive computers and over 2,000 display photographs offer the visitor the occasion to access a considerable amount of information regarding aquatics.

-Sandwiched between the two Hall of Fame exhibition buildings, the ISHOF Aquatic Complex is the only one of its kind in the world that offers two 50m pools, a diving well and swimming flume.
+Sandwiched between the two Hall of Fame exhibition buildings, the ISHOF Aquatic Complex is the only one of its kind in the world that offers two 50m pools, a diving well and training pool.

 The International Swimming Hall of Fame is located just one block south of Las Olas Blvd. on A1A.